 BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 Interlaken is best known as the adventure capital of Europe.
 However, there is much more to it.
-Interlaken in the winter months is an especially perfect time to visit and explore what the Swiss Alps have to offer.
+Interlaken in the winter months is an especially perfect time to explore what the Swiss Alps have to offer.
 And if you are wondering about the best things to do in Interlaken in winter, then this post is for you.

-Switzerland is one of my favorite countries to talk about!
 There’s something truly special about visiting Switzerland during the winter months.
 If I had to choose one place to recommend, it would definitely be the Bernese Oberland region where Interlaken is located.

 But if you’re not a fan of adrenaline-pumping activities, don’t worry.
 There are still plenty of Interlaken winter activities that are perfect for a more relaxed vacation.
 Imagine cozying up by a fire with a cup of hot cocoa, taking a scenic train ride through the snow-capped mountains, or simply strolling around town and taking in the picturesque scenery.